Urban Sun Capital runs its whole raise on Mownt.

 Three product surfaces carry the raise.

-The compliance burden didn’t disappear — it moved from the operator’s spreadsheet into the platform layer.
+The compliance burden didn’t disappear, it moved from the operator’s spreadsheet into the platform layer.
 These are the three surfaces USC leans on the most.
+It’s one system instead of a stack of vendors, and USC keeps both the control and the economics.

 Server-side enforcement.